Fizzadar/Luapress/README.md

 # Luapress v4

+> Due to lack of time, I am no longer actively working on Luapress.
+I will happily review, merge & release pull requests.

 Luapress is *yet another* static site generator, written in Lua, with posts in markdown.
 It's simple, fast and supports both plugins and templates.